santoshkashyap/intro-junit5/pull_request_template.md

-Link to JIRA or Incident
+Link to JIRA/Incident
-Description of changes proposed (If JIRA/Incident has enough info omit this)

-- [] Testcases added
+Breif description of changes proposed (Optional if PR is related to a complete JIRA task)

+## Checklist
+- [ ] Unit Tests
+- [ ] Documentation(Applicable for APIs)
-- [] Local build passed
+- [ ] Local build

 @mentions of people responsible for reviewing proposed changes